q3-MuPa: Quick, Quiet, Quantitative Multi-Parametric MRI using Physics-Informed Diffusion Models: Results

 \subsection{Results of Evaluation on Patient}

-Fig.~\ref{visualise_patient} shows axial slices of the example mapping results on the patient, as well as a zoomed-in view of a lesion.
-The other two views are presented in Fig.~\ref{visualise_patient_other2} in the Appendix.
-We also present the conventional MR images in Fig.~\ref{patient_conv} of the patient as a reference of the anatomical structures.
-For \textit{long} MuPa-ZTE (Fig.~\ref{visualise_patient}(a)), we observed clearer delineation of structure boundaries from DL-Diffusion and our DL-Diffusion-DC, while in DictMatch the visibility of these features were affected by noise.
-For \textit{short} MuPa-ZTE (Fig.~\ref{visualise_patient}(b)), DictMatch results appeared severely blurred, and both DL-Diffusion and DL-Diffusion-DC also showcased less clear tissue boundaries.
-In the zoomed-in region, the T1 map produced by DL-Diffusion shows fewer voxels with large T1 values under the \textit{short} MuPa-ZTE than under the \textit{long} MuPa-ZTE.
-This discrepancy is much smaller for DL-Diffusion-DC.
-Outside the zoomed-in region, and consistent with the observations in volunteers, the diffusion model–based methods provide superior visual performance compared with DictMatch.
+Fig.~\ref{fig7} presents axial slices of the mapping results for the patient, together with a zoomed-in view of a lesion region.
+For nominal MuPa-ZTE (Fig.~\ref{fig7}(a)), both DL-Diffusion and DL-Diffusion-DC show clearer delineation of anatomical structures compared with DictMatch, where image appearance is more affected by noise.
+Under accelerated MuPa-ZTE (Fig.~\ref{fig7}(b)), DictMatch results become markedly blurred, while diffusion model–based methods preserve major structural features, although with reduced sharpness compared with the nominal acquisition.
+In the zoomed-in lesion region, the T1 map produced by DL-Diffusion exhibits fewer voxels with high T1 values under accelerated acquisition relative to the nominal case, whereas this discrepancy is less pronounced for DL-Diffusion-DC.
+Outside the zoomed region, consistent with observations in healthy volunteers, diffusion model–based methods provide improved visual depiction of anatomical structures compared with DictMatch.